 Tanager Place has a large campus with many outdoor activities.
 Weather permitting, youth in our inpatient program will continue to enjoy these amenities.
 We also have an indoor gym and several activity rooms.
 A recreational calendar specific to this moment is being developed so youth can remain on campus, have fun and remain safe.
 Virtual tours and campus-wide scavenger hunts are on the agenda.

 Finally, our art therapist is putting together additional projects for the coming weeks.
 Should you have suggestions, we’d welcome them.

 Tanager Place is working hard to maintain a clean environment to support your wellness, health and safety.
-We will provide more updates as information becomes available.
 If you have questions or concerns please call your child’s counselor, QIDP or cottage supervisor.

 On behalf of our team, it is a privilege to serve you every day, and thank you for your continued trust and support.